 Severs disease is a horrific condition for soccer players.

-Players suffering from Severs that use cleats specifically designed with more heel support (and extra heel padding) often report feeling better the first time that they lace up.
+Players suffering from Severs that use cleats specifically designed with more heel support (and extra heel padding) often report feeling better the first time they lace up.

-They might not notice an impact immediately, at least until they remember that they’ve been on the pitch two or three times longer than they ever have before – and it’s all because their heels aren’t betraying them.
+They might not notice an impact immediately, at least until they remember that they’ve been on the pitch two or three times longer than they ever have – and it’s all because their heels aren’t betraying them.

 Will extra heel padding compromise soccer abilities on the pitch?